 Russia takes race walk sweep

 In the first final of the day, Sergey Kirdyapkin made history by completing the only national trio to win all three Walk titles at a global championships, when he took the 50km event in 3:38:35.
 The Russian joined colleagues, Valery Borchin and Olga Kaniskina, who won the 20km walks last weekend.
-The extra special feature of this hat trick is that all three Russians are coached by the same man, Viktor Chegin, at the Walks School in Saransk, 650k east of Moscow.
+The extra special feature of this hat trick is that all three Russians are coached at the same Walks School in Saransk, 650k east of Moscow.
 Trond Nymark of Norway was second in 3:41:16 and 39-year-old Jesus Angel Garcia of Spain was third in 3:41:37, making him the oldest individual event medallist in history.

 800m qualifying drama